Ejaramillo1/page/content/home/about.md

 # Biography

-Eduardo Jaramillo is Atisa Group’s Marketing Intelligence Analyst.
-The company’s main branch, Atisa Industrial, develops properties for industrial use in the manufacturing and logistics sector.
-With a bachelors degree in Economics, Eduardo won the National Association of Economics Students’ National Presentation Competition.
-He was granted the Academic Merit Award for his generation’s Masters Degree.
+Eduardo Jaramillo is a Data Analyst with experience in sectors such as Commercial Real Estate, Enterpreneurship, Gas & Oil among others.
+I hold a bachelors degree in Economics, and I win the National Association of Economics Students’ National Presentation Competition.
+I was granted the Academic Merit Award for his generation’s Masters Degree in Economics.